Windows 10 reset failed

 ren software software.001

-If the above solutions cannot fix your problem, you can download the same version Windows 10 ISO file and perform a clean install, which works the same with Windows 10 reset.
+Still now, if your problem is not solved, you can download the same version Windows 10 ISO file and perform a clean install, which works the same with Windows 10 reset failed.

 Other than reset Windows 10 or clean install, you can also restore your system to previous version from a backup if you have one.
-When you have successfully installed Windows and configured the settings well, it is highly recommended to create a Windows 10 recovery image backup.
+When you have successfully installed Windows and configured the settings well, it is highly recommended to create a Windows 10 recovery image backup for prevention.

 1. Open AOMEI Backupper and then click Restore and Select Task or Select Image File. here, take Select Task as an example.

-3. Choose to restore the entire system backup or just a partition in this backup.
+3. Choose to restore the entire system backup.
 Then, click Next.

-5. At the Operation Summary screen, confirm the information.
-If no problem, click Start Restore to start the system restore.
+5. At the Operation Summary screen, confirm and click Start Restore if no problem.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.